Control panel integration

 There are four main steps in general required for having Imunify360 Stand-alone running on your server:

-4. Change default Imunify360 settings to reflect your needs
+4. Check the installed modules work and change the Imunify360 settings to reflect your needs.

 To allow non-root user in CageFS access to the socket, this workaround should be applied: